100 Years of Quantum Discovery in the Palm of Your Hand

 FAQs

-Do I need prior physics knowledge?+
+Do I need any math or physics background?+

-Is this a real quantum computer?+
+Is Qubi a real quantum computer?+